Unusual Summer Reading

 Remember when you were a kid, and you set off from the last day of school with a summer reading list?
 Pages and pages of wonderful books, asking to be read.
 Library card in hand, you happily spend lazy summer afternoons with a book in one hand and an ice cream sandwich in the other.

 So far, I have found that the worst part of being a working adult is summer.
-What do you mean I don’t get summer vacation?
+What do you mean I don’t get a summer vacation?
 What do you mean I have to spend the sunniest, laziest days sitting in a fluorescent chamber of boredom and deadlines?
 What do you mean I don’t get a summer reading list and hours of freedom to spend reading?

 Well, this summer I have decided to make my own reading list and spend also some time doing these personality quizzes.
 Sure I am SAHM and I don’t think I will develop my career any time soon but it was really fun to take the quiz and read about my career personality and possible jobs.